 - Request for Resident Tuition Entitlement (in-state tuition) - If you are assigned to work in a student academic position and you meet certain requirements, you may qualify for resident tuition rates even if you are a non-resident of Texas.
 If you’re eligible you must complete a Request for Resident Tuition Entitlement in order to reduce your tuition bill to the resident amount.
 You must complete this form every semester.

 - Nonresident Aliens - Please be sure you have completed your GLACIER record.
 You should have received your login instructions via the UT Secure Message System within two weeks of beginning employment.
 The forms generated from GLACIER and required immigration documents should be sent to Payroll Services.

 - Driving Record - If you'll be driving a university vehicle, see the UTDRIVERS website for information on required driver's training.

-- New Employee Orientation - If you're a graduate student who is eligible for university insurance benefits, we strongly recommend that you register for and attend the Graduate Student Employee Insurance Orientation (login to UTLearn, search "Graduate Employment Insurance") in the fall or the general UT Austin New Employee Orientation (login to UTLearn, search PN 1000 New Employee Welcome and Orientation) to learn more about UT Select medical insurance and the optional insurance benefits available to you.
+- New Employee Orientation - If you're a graduate student who is eligible for university insurance benefits, it's recommended that you register for and attend New Employee Orientation (login to UTLearn, search New Employee Welcome and Orientation) to learn more about UT Select medical insurance and the optional insurance benefits available to you.

-You must make any optional insurance selections and return the completed forms to the Human Resource Service Center within the first 31 calendar days of your employment start date.
+You must make any optional insurance elections within the first 31 calendar days of your employment start date.